Big Brother Brasil 19

-A worldwide record breaking number of 202.406.432 million votes were cast on week 10's eviction besides being the second lowest-rated season ever to date.
+A worldwide record breaking number of 202.406.432 million votes were cast on week 10's eviction besides being the fifth lowest-rated season ever to date.

 The game

 Super Nomination

 In a twist called "Super Nomination", there was no Head of Household and Power of Immunity competitions, as well the housemates' vote to nominate during the first week.

 Instead, three housemates won immunity through two competitions (Danrley and Gustavo won the first on day 1, while Paula won the second on day 3) while the remaining fourteen were automatically nominated.
 Vinicius, as the housemate who received the fewest public votes to save was evicted on day 8.

 Room of the Seven Challenges

 On Day 6, the housemates were asked to go to the Diary Room and vote for who they wanted out of the game.
 The three housemates with the most votes would be moved to the "Room of the Seven Challenges".
 If they completed the challenges presented to them, they would be allowed to veto three housemates from competing in the first HoH competition.
 However, if they fail, they would be vetoed from the competition instead.